 the 22"x30" MD2 drawing from July 2022 is the completed drawing on which the video is based.

-As an intermedia artist, "Moving Drawing" is a cross-media project which creates connections between drawing, moving image (or the absence of images), and sound (or silence).
-Drawing is a heartfelt, body and mind experience that embodies time, place, movement, tactility, and sound.
-It transcends beyond the creator and the objecthood.
+I started the “Moving Drawing” project in 2021 to explore the integration of drawing, moving images (or the absence of images), and sound (or silence).
+Drawing is an intimate and heartfelt experience of body and mind that embodies tactility, time, place, movement, and sound.
 In my creative process, I use my left hand to capture uncontrollable camera movements and sounds while my right hand makes marks or erases them.
-While doing so, I record the gestures of my right hand, the sounds of pencil movements on paper, erasing, sunlight and shadows, the room's ambiance, street sirens, and unpredictable occurrences, such as a bug crawling on the paper.
+While doing so, I record the gestures of my right hand, the sounds of pencil movements on paper, erasing, sunlight and shadows, the room ambience, street sirens, and unpredictable occurrences, such as a bug crawling on the paper.
 These video and sound recordings, as well as chance encounters from the drawing experiences, are then edited together to take on new contexts and insights.
-The Moving Drawing Project also explores process and change.
-It reshapes material and tangible 2D drawings into time-based digital media, edits fragments to reflect and deflect its developments and connections.
-These works prompt us to contemplate the beauty, loss, and challenges that are part of our shared human experiences.
-Video art merges technology with creativity, enabling me to explore thoughts, evoke emotions, and spark conversations about contemporary issues.
-How do I respond to the ambiguities in my everyday life and the impact of conflicts and violence near and far through the language of drawing, video and sound?
-Additionally, what are my thoughts on the advancement of AI technology, which is already an integral part of our lives?
+The Moving Drawing Project focuses on transforming tangible material 2D drawings into time-based digital video, sound and images, highlighting process, change, and interconnection.
+These works also reflect on and contemplate our shared human experiences and challenges.
+Video art merges technology and creativity, helping me explore thoughts, evoke emotions, and spark conversations about contemporary issues.
+How do I respond to everyday ambiguities and the impact of conflict and violence near and far through drawing, video, and sound?
+What are my views on the advancement of AI technology, now an integral part of our lives?
 I often zoom in on edits to magnify and transform details, drawing attention to the power of framing, sizing, cropping, and timing.
-These factors strongly affect image (mis)representations, content, and media filtering.
-How do these editing strategies influence our visuality and perception of reality?
-What constitutes the "truth" or "truths" and their blurriness in our divisive and chaotic world?
+These choices strongly affect image (mis)representations, content, and media filtering.
+How do these editing strategies shape our visuality and perception of reality?
+What constitutes the "truth" or "truths", especially in this time of division and chaos?